srisgajare/embedded-sql-in-c/README.md

 # embedded-sql-in-c

-A program written in C which interacts with the postgresql DB and provides the required output.
+A program written in C interacts with the postgresql DB and provides the required output.
 The code assumes the [Employee schema](https://images.app.goo.gl/QMkDT5EQ7mYVBRvP).
 The code either adds or subtracts employee working hours from the CLI without actually running the sql queries.
 Command to run the code: